pierremrtn/neat/packages/neat/README.md

 ### Text helpers

-A collection of methods to create Text widgets with pre-filled corresponding style from the context's textTheme.
+A collection of methods to create Text widgets with pre-filled corresponding style from the context's `textTheme`.

 **before**
 ```dart